Author: Athanasios Koutoupas

 Egyptian artist hopes for record with 700-meter Koran

-Saad Mohammed, who has hand-painted Islamic motifs on the walls and ceilings of his home in the town of Belqina, north of Cairo, has reproduced the Muslim holy book on a paper scroll 700 meters long.
+An Egyptian artist who educated himself after dropping out of school has spent three years creating what he hopes is the world’s biggest Koran.
+Saad Mohammed, who has hand-painted Islamic motifs on the walls and ceilings of his home in the town of Belqina, north of Cairo, has reproduced the Muslim holy book on a…

 • Egyptian archaeologists unearth tomb of 18th Dynasty magistrate in west Luxor